Light Bulb To Launch In A Weekend

 Testing the market

 Once the market was validated the next step was "How do I get this thing running as soon as possible?".
 Luckily I run a WordPress consulting company and can build an E-Commerce site on short order.
-I also run a WordPress hosting service so I had the site up and configured within 4 hours with my prototype product.
+I had the site up and configured within 4 hours with my prototype product.

 Next I found a designer to start on the initial mockups on game ideas.